 From the Visitor Centre, Thursdays through Saturdays at 10, Noon, 2 &4 and Sundays at 1 & 3 Eastern

-* Group, school rates, and specialty tours are always available (even during the off season)!
+* Group, school rates, and specialty tours are always available

 In addition to historical tours, you’ll find maps of the village & Rugby State Natural Area trails, activities within the area, and popular Appalachian destinations, including the Big South Fork National River and Recreation Area & its trails within Rugby plus trails within the Rugby State Natural Area.